geshan/geshan.github.com/posts/2020-04-12-static-vs-dynamic-websites-jam-stack.md

 ### Technical aspects of a JAM stack website

 JAM stack websites from a technical side are still a collection of HTML and CSS files.
-It will have some client side JavaScript to talk with external APIs.
+It will have some client-side JavaScript to talk with external APIs.
 There would be no backend language or external database for the website but it will communicate with other API to get and store data.

 > The main advantages of a JAM stack website would be ease of editing, speed, security, scalability and better developer experience.